Does Home Insurance Cover Burst Pipes? What You Need to Know

 Find your best options in less than 2 minutes

 Standard homeowners insurance does cover burst pipe damage, but only under very specific conditions.
 The golden rule is this: the damage must be sudden and accidental.
+Homeowners insurance will generally pay for damage due to sudden, accidental plumbing issues, but it won't pay for issues arising from neglect.
 A pipe that freezes during an unexpected cold snap and bursts overnight is generally a covered event.
 A pipe that slowly corrodes over years and eventually gives out is not.

 Here's a clear breakdown of what falls on each side of that line: